pocketsnizort/docker-UnHardsub/README.md

 - `-a hardsubedded_video="/input/hardsud.mp4"` to specify hardsubbed input
 - `-a raw_video="/input/raw.mkv"` to specify raw input (without subs)
 - `-a crop="[284,874,1350,150]"` to specify a rectangle where to expect subtitles. format is [pos_x, pos_y, width, height].
-- `-a timecodes="[(0, -26), (14524, -40)]"` to specify when to delay one video or another. it is a list of tuples where the first part is the frame from which the delay is apply, and the second is the delay in frames relative from the hardsubbed video.
+- `-a timecodes="[(0, -26), (14524, -40)]"` to specify when to delay one video or another. it is a list of tuples where the first part is the frame from which the delay is applied, and the second is the delay in frames relative from the hardsubbed video.

 Also, do not forget the simple quotes in the docker command, without them, you will pipe to the hosts' ffmpeg (if any).